Specific use comprises both temporary admission and end-use.

 - A guarantee is provided if required.

 An ATA or CPD carnet can be used for temporary admission.
+List of customs coordination offices of ATA and CPD Carnets in the Member States.

 In case of partial relief from import duty, the amount of duty to be paid is set at 3 % of the amount of import duty which would have been payable on those goods had they been released for free circulation on the date they were declared for the temporary admission procedure.
 This amount would be payable for every month or fraction of a month during which the goods have been placed under the above mentioned procedure.